mialkin/docs/tools/kubernetes/flux.md

 | `flux delete source git SOURCE_NAME`            | Delete a `GitRepository` source               |
 | `flux stats`                                    | Stats of Flux reconciles                      |
 | `flux version`                                  |                                               |

-## Core concepts

-### Source

-A **source** defines the origin of a repository containing the desired state of the system and the requirements to obtain it.

-The origin of the source is checked for changes on a defined interval, if there is a newer version available that matches the criteria, a new artifact is produced.

-All sources are specified as [↑ custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in a Kubernetes cluster, examples of sources are [`↑ GitRepository`](https://fluxcd.io/flux/components/source/gitrepositories), `OCIRepository`, `HelmRepository` and `Bucket` resources.

-### Kustomization

-A `Kustomization` custom resource represents a local set of Kubernetes resources that Flux is supposed to reconcile in the cluster.
-The reconciliation runs every five minutes by default, but this can be changed with `.spec.interval`.

-### Reconciliation

-Reconciliation refers to ensuring that a given state (e.g. application running in the cluster, infrastructure) matches a desired state declaratively defined somewhere (e.g. a Git repository).

-There are various examples of these in Flux:

-- `HelmRelease` reconciliation: ensures the state of the Helm release matches what is defined in the resource, performs a release if this is not the case (including revision changes of a HelmChart resource).
-- [↑ `Bucket`](https://fluxcd.io/flux/components/source/buckets/) reconciliation: downloads and archives the contents of the declared bucket on a given interval and stores this as an artifact, records the observed revision of the artifact and the artifact itself in the status of resource.
-- `Kustomization` reconciliation: ensures the state of the application deployed on a cluster matches the resources defined in a Git repository or S3 bucket.

 ## GitLab